 In light of this recent experience, I’d like to share a few menu-planning services with you.
 But I’d also like to share how I do it, too.

-1. Food on the Table
+2. Food on the Table

 FoodontheTable.com takes the sale ads from the grocery stores you shop at and recipes you choose, to make a menu and grocery list designed for your family.
 It really is a clever system for those that plan their meals around the sales fliers.

-2. 100 Days of Real Food
+3. 100 Days of Real Food

 If you’d rather cook from scratch and eat “real food,” you might want to check out 100DaysofRealFood.com.
-You do not have to do anything but “like” their Facebook page to download four already prepared menus and corresponding grocery lists/price guides.
+You do not have to do anything but “like” their Facebook page to download four already-prepared menus and corresponding grocery lists/price guides.
 This service boasts that the menus can be made within the government’s food stamp budget for a family of four.

-3. Eating Well Menu Planner
+4. Eating Well Menu Planner

 “An integrated tool calculates your Body Mass Index (BMI) based on your height and weight and tells you how many calories you need to manage your weight.”
 Of course, the planner keeps “track of your daily totals for calories, fat, carbohydrates and sodium” and lets you know if you “go over the recommended number of calories per day.”

-4. Menu Planning Made Simple
+5. Menu Planning Made Simple